Skip to Main Content

 Members

-• Sydney Aquilina is a third-year medical student at the Yale School of Medicine (YSM) and a tribal member of the Grand Traverse Band of Ottawa and Chippewa Indians.
+• Sydney Aquilina is a fourth-year medical student at the Yale School of Medicine (YSM) and a tribal member of the Grand Traverse Band of Ottawa and Chippewa Indians.
 She is also a member of Alpha Pi Omega, the first and largest Native American Greek letter organization.
 She graduated with distinction from Duke University in 2021, where she earned her BA in Philosophy with a minor in chemistry and a global health thesis on Adverse childhood experiences and adult diet quality.
 From there she obtained an MS in Biomedical Sciences from the Duke University School of Medicine, and spent a year working as an EMT.
-At Yale School of Medicine, she has resurrected the Indigenous Medical student group and advocated for greater attention to Indigenous matters in medical education.
+At Yale School of Medicine, Sydney has reinstated the Native American / Indigenous Medical Student Association and advocated for greater attention to Indigenous matters in medical education.
 She has also continued conducting research on Adverse Childhood Experiences in hopes of informing interventions to help uplift Native communities out of historical and generational trauma.
-Outside of medical school, Sydney has been working on securing a land recognition landmark in Leesburg, VA, and received a proclamation last November from the mayor and town council in recognition of her efforts and the land’s original inhabitants.
-While she is undecided on a specialty, she is committed to serving Native communities directly upon her completion of residency.
-In doing so, she aspires to improve Native healthcare and address barriers to care in tribal communities using culturally integrated and trauma-informed pedagogy.
+Similarly, Sydney is engaged in pain research, such as chronic pain in Indigenous communities.
+Outside of medical school, Sydney has been working on securing a land recognition landmark in Leesburg, VA, and received a proclamation from the mayor and town council in recognition of her efforts and the land’s original inhabitants.
+Following her passion in caring for vulnerable populations, Sydney is applying into Anesthesiology residency this year.
+Directly upon completion of residency, she is committed to serving Native communities in a tribal or Indian Health Service hospital.
+In doing so, she aspires to use culturally integrated and trauma-informed pedagogy to improve Native healthcare and address barriers to care within tribal communities.

-• Aba Black, MD, MHS, received her bachelor?s degree from Princeton University and went on to graduate from medical school at the University of Rochester School of Medicine.
+• Aba Black, MD, MHS, received her bachelor’s degree from Princeton University and went on to graduate from medical school at the University of Rochester School of Medicine.
 She completed her residency at the Yale Primary Care Internal Medicine Program, where she also served as chief resident.
 She subsequently earned a Master of Health Science degree in medical education.
-She currently works as an academic clinician at Yale School of Medicine, where she serves as Vice Chair of Collaborative Excellence for the Section of General Internal Medicine and Associate Program Director of Collaborative Excellence for the Yale Primary Care Internal Medicine residency program.
+She is An Associate Professor at Yale School of Medicine, where she serves as Vice Chief for Collaborative Excellence for the Section of General Internal Medicine and Associate Program Director of People & Culture for the Yale Primary Care Internal Medicine residency program.
 Her academic interests focus on enhancing workplace diversity, equity, inclusion, and belonging.
-She leads initiatives related to underrepresented in medicine recruitment and retention, as well as spearheading trainee and faculty education on equity-related topics.
+She leads initiatives related to underrepresented in medicine recruitment and retention, as well as spearheading trainee and faculty professional development.
 Clinically, she works as a primary care physician for urban underserved patients.
 Outside of the hospital, she serves on the board of Project Access-New Haven, an organization dedicated to improving access to medical care and services for underserved patients in the Greater New Haven area.
-She was recently awarded the Connecticut American College of Physicians Diversity, Equity, and Inclusion Award for promoting physician diversity and inclusion with outstanding achievements in mentoring, leadership development, and role modeling for physicians and medical students from diverse and underrepresented populations.
+She has been awarded the Connecticut American College of Physicians Diversity, Equity, and Inclusion Award, along with the Alliance for Academic Internal Medicine Inclusive.

-• Ada Chung (she/her/hers) is a second-year medical student at the Yale School of Medicine.
+• Ada Chung (she/her/hers) is a third-year medical student at the Yale School of Medicine.
 She received her BA from the University of California, Los Angeles where she majored in Political Science and Disability Studies.
-At the Yale School of Medicine, she leads the Yale Center for Asylum Medicine and is involved with Socially Responsible Surgery.
+At the Yale School of Medicine, she led the Yale Center for Asylum Medicine.
 She also serves as the Associate Director of Advocacy and Policy on the National Board for Medical Students with Disability and Chronic Illness.
 She previously served as a Policy Fellow at the National Association of Councils on Developmental Disabilities (NACDD) and as a Youth Intern for the U.S. Department of Health and Human Services.
 In her role at NACDD, she has produced COVID-19 fact sheets, support letters, blog posts, and participated in Congress budget conversations.
 She also worked to create a report on gaps in vaccine allocation and distribution for individuals with developmental disabilities during the pandemic.
 This report was presented to the Administration for Community Living at the U.S. Department of Health and Human Services.
 Ada is deeply passionate about using medicine and policy to advocate for inclusive healthcare systems, with a particular focus on asylum health and disability health.

 • My contributions to education and research during my career have focused on organizing and delivering health-related services for vulnerable populations and training health professionals.
 With a PhD in Sociology of Medicine, I initially worked on national and international evaluations of HIV/AIDS programs and mental health services.
 More recently, I've applied my skills to medical education, primarily assisting faculty in assessing trainees and training programs and designing curriculum in health professional education.
 At Yale School of Medicine, I am a Professor of Psychiatry and serve as the Executive Director of Evaluation & Assessment at the Center for Medical Education.
 My expertise includes evaluating health professional education curricula; training faculty, staff, and students in feedback methods; improving assessment systems for educators; and consulting on program and curriculum evaluation approaches for scholarly work.
 I teach curriculum development and evaluation in the Masters of Health Science/Medical Education program and other educational programs.
 I am chairperson of the School of Medicine's Learning Environment Subcommittee of the Education Policy and Curriculum Committee.
 Additionally, I integrate LGBTQI-health topics into the curriculum and serve on the Dean's Council for LGBTQI Affairs.
 In select graduate medical education programs, including my academic department, Psychiatry, I gather and analyze qualitative data for internal reviews of training programs.